martinfrances107/rust_d3_geo/README.md

        let path = pb.build();
       ```

-    When generating a SVG image, the endpint holds a string value from which a PATH element can be constructed.
+    When generating a SVG image, the endpoint holds a string value from which a PATH element can be constructed.

       ```rust
         let pb = PathBuilder::pathstring();